stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (aoneill2-stat6250): Is the use of an external flash drive required when using the html-based virtual university server to run SAS?
 - Answer (aoneill2-stat6250): Absolutely!
 Otherwise all your working files will be deleted as temporary, which apparently happens upon logging off your account on the server, and the only way to save a repository of working files is on a flash drive, because the SAS program is looking for a drive external to machine accessing the university server.
 - *Question* (yren10-stat6250): I have a Mac, and by using the Bay Cloud VLC, the biggest issue for me probably will be the saving and import my files, is there a better way to do this?
 Or install SAS on a PC is the better way.
+- Answer (ilankham−stat6250): If you're using the VMWare Horizon Client, then you can access local files that are stored on flash drives.